History of Traidhos Three - Generation Community

-The Tridhos Three-Generation School Village (the beginnings of the Campus)
+The Tridhos Three-Generation School Village (TSV), the beginnings of campus and the Three-Generation concept.

-It was anticipated that most of the parents would be living in Bangkok and other parts of Thailand beyond Chiang Mai - and in many cases it would be the grandparents or other relatives (the extended family) who would be living on campus looking after the children - thus the three-generation concept: child, parent or relative, and grandparent.
+It was anticipated that most parents would be living in Bangkok and other parts of Thailand beyond Chiang Mai - and in many cases it would be the grandparents or other relatives, the extended family, who would be living on campus looking after the children - thus the three-generation concept: child, parent or relative, and grandparent.
 The older generation was to be seen as an educational source of wisdom, and the setting was to be used to promote healthy living and environmental awareness.

 The Tridhos Three-Generation School Village opened in May 1997.
 Just two months later, an economic crisis overwhelmed Thailand in particular, and Asia in general.
 The Tridhos School was particularly hard hit.
 For the next three years it struggled to survive.
 In the meantime Mom Tri was looking for educational partners to develop a fresh momentum.